 Findings

 The correlation of predicted with actual college GPAs was largest for the attention deficit group regardless of the combination of test package and extended time guideline (r=.45).
 The correlation between predicted and actual college GPAs is lowest for students diagnosed as learning disabled who were administered the cassette tape under the three hour per test timing guideline (r=.27).
 The average error of prediction was negative for all but one of the conditions analyzed—students diagnosed as dyslexic who were administered the cassette version with up to three hours to complete each test had as mean prediction error of .06.
-Students diagnosed as haivng attention deficit disorder had the largest 'relative' over-prediction bias.
+Students diagnosed as having ADD had the largest 'relative' over-prediction bias.